run-ai/docs/docs/admin/integration/argo-workflows.md

 ## Using GPU Fractions with Argo Workflows

-To run an Argo Workflow using [GPU Fractions](../../Researcher/scheduling/fractions.md), you will need to add an `anotation`:
+To run an Argo Workflow using [GPU Fractions](../../Researcher/scheduling/fractions.md), you will need to add an `annotation`:

 ``` YAML
 spec: